-GP Herning is a one-day cycling race to be held in and around Herning.
-The race is characterized as one of the most important one-day races in Denmark.
-For several years it has been an UCI race (international) with the participation of Pro Tour teams, ie cycling race at the highest level.
+Grand Prix Herning is a one-day race, held in and around Herning.
+The race is characterized by being one of the most meaningful one-day races in Denmark.

-For winners in 20 years history of the race may include mentioned Claus Michael Møller, Bjarne Riis, Michael Sandstød, Frederic Moncassin and the latest Mads Würtz Schmidt.
+Winners of the race in the 20 year-long history include Claus Michael Møller, Bjarne Riis, Michael Sandstød, Fréderic Moncassin and latest Mads Würtz Schmidt.